modxorg/Docs/en/extras/getfeed/index.md

 ## History

-getFeed was written by [Jason Coward](/display/~opengeek) as a simple feed reading component, and first released on June 11th, 2010.
+getFeed was written by [Jason Coward](https://github.com/opengeek) as a simple feed reading component, and first released on June 11th, 2010.

 ### Download

-It can be downloaded from within the MODX Revolution manager via \[Package Management\], or from the MODx Extras Repository, here: <http://modxcms.com/extras/package/690>
+It can be downloaded from within the MODX Revolution manager via [Package Management](developing-in-modx/advanced-development/package-management "Package Management"), or from the MODX Extras Repository, here: <http://modxcms.com/extras/package/690>

 ### Development and Bug Reporting